 A fun fact.
 This is the only Harry Potter film I never saw in theatres.
 I got into Harry Potter as a kid when the first few books came out, and later the first few films.
 But then I sort of lost interest in it for a while, around the time when the Order of the Phoenix film and the final book were released.
 I later got back into it and got myself caught up, but there were a few years when I went through a dry spell in my otherwise loyal fandom.

 The series has had a few different directors.
 And, in Order of the Phoenix's case, a different screenwriter too; it's the only film written by Michael Goldenberg instead of Steve Kloves.
-I wonder if that's why this film has a different feel to it than the previous entries.
-They all feel different to an extent, but I notice it especially with this one.
+I wonder if that's why this film has a unique feel to it compared to the other entries.
+They all feel distinct from each other to an extent, but I notice it especially with this one.

 As the film begins, we're left with the sense that nothing is the same any more.
 Even Goblet of Fire, until near the end, was a fairly upbeat movie.
 Order of the Phoenix immediately starts us on a more sombre note.
 We open on a moody summer afternoon with Harry coming to a playground and sitting on a swing, and watching a young boy with his mother.
 Though we don't know what exactly Harry is thinking, it's not hard at all to imagine him filled with longing for his own parents at that moment.

 After his horrific ordeal last year, he is implied to be suffering from post-traumatic stress disorder, as he is having nightmares about Cedric and the return of Voldemort.
 In fact, the Dark Lord's return has triggered a connection between his mind and Harry's, giving Harry disturbing visions.
 Things don't get much better for Harry from there.
 Soon after, he's attacked by Dementors and is barely able to fend them off.
 And after he does fend them off, he comes home to discover that he's been expelled from Hogwarts for underage magic use outside school.